EstebanSuarezCalvo/SO/processes.md

 The system has a *runqueue* for each processor and each process can only be in one *runqueue* at a time.

 Each *runqueue* has 2 structures: the *active array* and the *expired array*.
-Each array has a process queue for each priority level
+Each array has a process queue for each priority level.

 When a process uses up all of its *slice*, its *slice* gets recalculated and the process is moved to the *expired array*.
-When all processes have used up all their *slices* the *expired array* becomes *active array*
+When all processes have used up all their *slices* the *expired array* becomes *active array*.

-An array of bits indicates the non empty queues
+An array of bits indicates the non empty queues.

 ### System calls for priority management